 Social Security provides a disability starter kit for anyone interested in applying for benefits by themselves.
 It includes a checklist of information you need to file your claim and documents you must provide to prove your disability.

-Medical record evidence is crucial when you are applying for Social Security Disability benefits.
+Medical evidence is crucial when you are applying for Social Security Disability benefits.
 It will have a significant impact on the outcome of your claim.
 Medical records are especially useful during the application process.
-But equally critical are medical reports by your doctors documenting the disabling effects caused by your medical conditions(s) and how they prevent you from performing any type of work.
-Sometimes your doctors need to be provided with the correct forms upon which to document your disability.
-Sometimes doctors need to be informed of what is required to be included in the medical evidence submitted for your claim.
-Educating your doctors is one of the most important things our attorneys do.
+But equally critical are medical reports by your doctors documenting the disabling effects caused by your medical conditions(s) and how they prevent you from performing any work.

 Common Reasons Social Security Disability Claims Are Denied